Volunteer Appreciation Guide

 Volunteers are an essential resource for most nonprofits and membership organizations.
 There are legions of volunteers across North America working to improve their communities and help organizations meet their missions.

-The statistics are just as heartwarming in Canada, with Volunteer Canada reporting that, “more than 13.3 million volunteers in Canada contribute 2.1 billion hours of time every year.
-Imagine what your community would look like if all of that went away.”
+The statistics are just as heartwarming in Canada, with Statistics Canada reporting nearly 13 million Canadians volunteering nearly 2 billion hours every year.

 The selfless commitment and efforts of these volunteers should be acknowledged and recognized on a regular basis throughout the year.
-But National Volunteer Week (being celebrated this year from April 21 to 27, 2013), offers an opportunity to formally recognize the efforts of the individuals who have raised funds; provided labor or transportation; helped out their neighbors; or any of the multitude of roles that volunteers play.
+But National Volunteer Week (celebrated from mid to late April), offers an opportunity to formally recognize the efforts of the individuals who have raised funds; provided labor or transportation; helped out their neighbors; or any of the multitude of roles that volunteers play.
 So this guide offers some thoughts on how your organization might approach volunteer recognition.